Find food that fits your pet’s needs

 Your puppy's ID

 Ensure your puppy wears a tag on his collar with your contact details clearly displayed.
 However, there are other steps you can take to ensure your puppy's safe return if he gets lost.

 Microchipping is considered the effective way of permanently linking pets to their owners, greatly increasing the chances of having them returned should they get lost, or stray or stolen.

 Most puppies can be microchipped when they reach eight weeks of age.
 The tiny 'chip' can be implanted painlessly under your puppy's skin; the chip won't normally move, and it can't be seen, but it can be read by a scanner.
 Your puppy's microchip has its own unique code which, along with your details, is put on the national PetLog database.
 This scheme is a foolproof way of identification, wherever a dog is found.
 If you'd like to find out more about microchipping, your vet will be happy to advise you.

 Perish the thought that you should lose your new puppy, but better to think the unthinkable than be ill prepared.
 It goes without saying that losing your pet is bound to be a very stressful time, but even the best cared for pet can get lost or stolen.
 Home-loving pets are especially vulnerable because they won't know their way around the local area.

 Of course, many dogs can, and do, find their own way home, but if your pet goes missing, you should take immediate action.
 Your puppy should be wearing his ID tag, so the police or local authority are likely to return him to you.
-But if they don't, give the police or your Local Authority Dog Warden a detailed description and a contact number.
-Also, get in touch with local kennels and animal rescue centres; they may have your puppy, and you can look them up in your local phone book.
-Finally, it has been known that a well-meaning person might've taken your puppy in, so put up posters in your locality; in shops, libraries, supermarkets and your vet surgery.
+But if they don't, give them a detailed description and a contact number.
+Also, get in touch with local kennels and animal rescue centres, they may have your puppy, and you can look them up in your local phone book.
+Finally, it has been known that a well-meaning person might've taken your puppy in, so put up posters in your locality; in shops, libraries, supermarkets and your vet.